lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 As we can see from the output, the result is a single data frame containing the first 5 columns from the input CSV file, containing the Pokémon for each type that has the lowest National Pokédex Number.

-We can verify the results with an independent technique that will be covered in *Getting and Cleaning Data*, the `sqldf()` package. `sqldf()` is an implementation of *Structured Query Language* (SQL) with data frames.
+We can verify the results with an independent technique that will be covered in *Getting and Cleaning Data*, the `sqldf()` function. `sqldf()` is an implementation of *Structured Query Language* (SQL) with data frames.
 We will use this technique because of a specific SQL feature: the correlated subquery.
 The subquery is required to find the minimum National Pokédex Number for a given type.

     # check the results within an independent technique: SQL with
     # a correlated subquery